Ar7D/Project/README.md

 Test
 ====
-Please follow the link to see the above javascript in action:
+Please follow the link to see the test javascript demonstrated:

 http://js.do/code/mathewjones